tmfarrell/tmfarrell.github.io/_posts/2019-11-16-compentence_over_comprehension.md

 an unnecessary part.

-Birds evolved the capacity for flight (competency), which comes with all types of evolutionary advantages (for capturing prey, for evading predators, etc.), but they didn't evolve the ability to to understand why flight is useful or why they evolved the ability in the first place (comprehension).
+Birds evolved the capacity for flight (competency), which comes with all types of evolutionary advantages (capturing prey, evading predators, etc.), but they didn't evolve the ability to to understand why flight is useful or why they evolved the ability in the first place (comprehension).
 The capacity for understanding an ability is totally separate from the ability itself.
 At the very least, they are orthogonal, and more likely they're in slight opposition.

 Arguably, humans have great capacity for understanding.
 Arguably, we don't need competency for abilities, like flight, where if we just understand them enough we can just engineer and/ or manufacture them from our understanding.
-Some might argue this is why we now have the ability for flight, augmented by machines we've engineered and/ or manufactured.

-## Competence > Comprehension
+## Competence Precedes Comprehension

-Except that's now how the technology for flight originally developed, and that's not how technology generally develops.
+Except that's not how the technology for flight originally developed, and that's not how technology develops in general.

 Aviation technology didn't develop by taking the laws of aerodynamics and building a machine that harnesses them in a clever way to produce flight.
 That's not how it worked, the first great breakthrough in human flight didn't come from physicists or scientists.
 The first great breakthrough came from 2 brothers who were bicycle mechanics, experimenting, iterating and imitating what they thought worked for birds.
 Their genius wasn't from understanding, it came from